-I have spent countless hours feeling that this must have all been my fault, that I had failed in some way.
-But in reality, despite the propensity us Moms have for Mom guilt, these kinds of eating difficulties are not behavioural; they are not a product of a child’s environment or parenting; they are part of a child’s neurology.
+I have spent countless hours feeling that this must be my fault, that I have failed in some way.
+But in reality, despite the propensity many of us have for Maternal guilt, it is really important to know that some things are outside of our control.
+These kinds of eating difficulties are not behavioural, they are not a product of a child’s environment or parenting, they are part of a child’s neurology.
 However, that doesn’t mean we can’t help.

 William’s private OT assessment in 2017, which led to a diagnosis of sensory modulation disorder and a sensory diet, was a crucial starting point in helping us gain more understanding about his eating difficulties.
 His assessment identified his sensory sensitivities and inability to tolerate and organise the complex sensory information that was overwhelming him during meal times.
 He was given a sensory diet to address his sensory sensitivities around food with a range of sensory integration activities.

 Implementing William’s sensory diet did start, very gradually, to improve his readiness to eat.
 It has not yet impacted on the range of foods he will try.
 It is still early days with this and there is a long journey ahead with lots more work to do.
 But his readiness to eat has improved.
 This is due to him gaining vestibular input (through swinging, rolling, spinning and so on) and increased proprioceptive input (through pushing, pulling, crashing into bean bags, deep pressure and so on) before a meal.
 This balance of activity helps him to become both alert and calm enough to start his food.

 Helping his nervous system to be in better balance using his sensory diet is so important.
 When we get the balance of activities right and we keep the environment really calm and quiet, it helps to reduce his anxiety, and this makes it more likely that he will eat enough of his preferred foods to maintain health .